-A brand new hard disk drive comes completely unallocated.
-An unallocated drive means a hard drive which is not assigned to any drive letter.
+An unallocated drive means a hard drive that is not assigned to any drive letter or the hard drive that does not belong to a partition is called unallocated hard drive.
 So, while installing the operating system on your new computer you need to partition that unallocated hard drive.
-Since you can't use a hard drive without allocating.
+Since you can't use a hard drive without allocating a drive letter and file system.

 In some circumstances, existing hard drives (the disk drive which you are using) will also have unallocated space.
 The unallocated space on a hard drive indicates that the space on a disk does not belong to any partition and no data can be written to it.
 In order to use that unallocated space either you need to create a new partition or expand the current partition on the drive.